jose8a/po/README.md

 * po -X
   - terminate ALL projects currently running through tmux

-* po -X GROUP
-  - terminate any apps in the $LIST.list file

 * po -z
   - create a scratch-session with random name